anagobabatunde/lebonartisan/README.md

 docker
 docker-compose

-change host if you want to launch without docker in database.js change hostname from db to your_ip_adress
+change mongo db host if you want to launch project without docker in database.js change hostname from "mongo" to your_ip_adress

 launch with Makefile